Denílson (footballer, born 1988): International career

 Denílson has played for and captained Brazil at every junior level since he was a member of the under-15 squad.
 He captained the U17s to a runners-up spot at the 2005 FIFA U-17 World Championship.
 In November 2006, Denílson was called up to the Brazilian national side for a friendly match against Switzerland to replace his Arsenal teammate Gilberto Silva who pulled out for personal reasons.
 However, he did not make his debut, as he was an unused substitute in the match.

 Personal life

 Denílson is described as "very quiet and polite" and is often compared to Gilberto Silva, his former teammate at Arsenal.
 Denílson often credits Gilberto Silva with his current success as he acted as a "father" to him when he first moved from Brazil to London.

 Denílson is fond of Brazilian music and the samba—he can even be found on YouTube singing and dancing with his former Brazilian Arsenal teammates Gilberto Silva and Júlio Baptista.
 He typically celebrates his goals by going to the corner flag and dancing a samba in front of fans, which he did when he scored his first Premier League goal for Arsenal.

-He is also married, and has a son from his marriage.
+He is married, and has a son from his marriage.

-Denílson is also a fan of Arsenal.
+Denílson is a fan of Arsenal.